pieterocp/prism/packages/http/README.md

 ## Make Request To An Upstream Server

-We don't want to mock a reqeust, we simply want to make the request, hit the actual server and get the response back.
+We don't want to mock a request, we simply want to make the request, hit the actual server and get the response back.

 ```javascript
 const Prism = require('@stoplight/prism-http');